SatbirTanda/sdl_ios_guides/docs/Mobile Navigation/Displaying Turn Directions/index.md

 ## Displaying Turn Directions

-Currently, to display a Turn by Turn advice, a combination of the `SDLShowConstantTBT` and `SDLAlertManeuver` RPCs must be used.
+To display a Turn by Turn direction, a combination of the `SDLShowConstantTBT` and `SDLAlertManeuver` RPCs must be used.
 The `SDLShowConstantTBT` RPC involves the data that will be shown on the head unit.
 The main properties of this object to set are `navigationText1`, `navigationText2`, and `turnIcon`.
-A best practice for navigation applications is to use the `navigationText1` as the advice to give (Turn Right) and `navigationText2` to provide the distance to that advice (3 mi).
-When an `SDLAlertManeuver` is sent, you may also include accompanying text that you would like the head unit to speak when an advice is displayed on screen (e.g. In 3 miles turn right.).
+A best practice for navigation applications is to use the `navigationText1` as the direction to give (Turn Right) and `navigationText2` to provide the distance to that direction (3 mi).
+When an `SDLAlertManeuver` is sent, you may also include accompanying text that you would like the head unit to speak when an direction is displayed on screen (e.g. In 3 miles turn right.).

-!!! note
+!!!
+NOTE
 If the connected device has received a phone call in the vehicle, the Alert Maneuver is the only way for your app to inform the user.
 !!!